Private Cliffs of Moher Tour

 The Burren is renowned for its rich biodiversity, with a diverse array of flora and fauna thriving in its limestone habitats.
 Corkscrew Hill provides an excellent vantage point to admire the Burren’s wildflowers, including rare and endangered species that are unique to this area.

-Cliffs of Moher tour from Galway
+Private Cliffs of Moher Tour from Galway

 Doonagore Castle

+stands proudly on a hill, commanding panoramic views of the rugged coastline and the Atlantic Ocean beyond.
 Dating back to the 16th century, Doonagore Castle is a classic example of an Irish tower house, built for defensive purposes during a time of conflict and instability.
 Its strategic location on a hilltop would have allowed its inhabitants to keep watch over the surrounding area and defend against potential threats.

 The castle’s picturesque setting, perched high above the village of Doolin and the surrounding countryside, makes it a popular subject for photographers and artists.